Aramantos/sre-chaos-challenge-playground/README.md

 python switch_challenge.py --user <your-username> --challenge longest-upkeep
 ```

-The available challenges are `robust-service`, `crash-challenge`, and `longest-upkeep`.
+The available challenges are `robust-service`, `graceful-degradation`, and `longest-upkeep`.
 The backend will immediately start applying the scoring rules for the new challenge to the metrics it receives from your application.

 ### Step 6: View the Leaderboard